 Whether it's Social Security Disability (SSDI) benefits or long-term disability (LTD) benefits under an employer-provided group plan (ERISA), there are reasons why an applicant doesn't receive a favorable benefit award.

-There May Be Technical or Administrative Reasons
+Technical or Administrative Reasons

 For both SSDI and ERISA disability claims, there are important technical or administrative reasons that could result in a claim denial.
 One of the more common ones is missing a filing deadline.
 SSDI and ERISA have strict filing deadlines that you must meet in order to keep your claim viable.
 It's important to keep track of them on a calendar and to not miss them.
 Once you miss a filing deadline, it's usually difficult if not impossible to fix it.